sindresorhus/macos-wallpaper/readme.md

 This is both a command-line app and a Swift package.

-It correctly handles getting the active wallapaper even when the wallpaper is set to a directory.
+It correctly handles getting the active wallpaper even when the wallpaper is set to a directory.

 *Requires macOS 10.12 or later.*